aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/notes-slide-manipulation/remove-notes-from-all-slides/_index.md

 1. Visual Studio: You should have Visual Studio installed on your development machine.

 2. Aspose.Slides for .NET: You need to have the Aspose.Slides for .NET library installed.
-You can download it from the [official website](https://releases.aspose.com/slides/net/).
+You can download it from the [website](https://releases.aspose.com/slides/net/).

 3. A PowerPoint Presentation: You should have a PowerPoint presentation (PPTX) that contains notes on its slides.